Highland Park Way SW Connection Project

 There is an existing path on the east side of Highland Park Way SW.
 It runs from SW Holden St to West Marginal Way SW with a section of grass serving as a landscape buffer between the path and the street.
 The path varies in width from 3.5 to 7 feet and the landscape buffer varies in width from 2.5 to 9.5 feet.

 The path needs repairs and is very close to the street in some places, making it less comfortable for people walking, rolling, and biking – particularly when people drive over the speed limit, which happens quite often in this area.
-Seattle Police collision reports and recent traffic data also indicate that people have driven off the street, crossed the centerline into oncoming traffic, sideswiped other vehicles, and even crashed into a person biking.
+Seattle Police collision reports and recent traffic data also indicate that people have driven off the street, crossed the centerline into oncoming traffic near and at the curve, sideswiped other vehicles, and even crashed into a person biking.

 Highland Park community member walking on the existing path along Highland Park Way SW.
 This section of the path just north of SW Holden St, where the path is about 6 feet wide, and the landscape buffer is about 2.5 feet wide.